How does the UBackTool works?

 Configuring UBACK tool-holders for different cooling systems

 UBACK tool-holders are designed for controlling insert retraction using emulsion, air, or Minimum Quantity Lubrication (MQL) coolant systems.
-When using air or MQL, seal the tool-holder’s coolant inlet with the supplied BR05006- M5 x 6 mm set screw.
+When using air or MQL, seal the tool-holder’s coolant inlet with the supplied plug set screw.

 UBack Cutting Recommendations